davidrhoden/davidrhoden-basic-netlify/timeline/stacks-live-at-circle-bar-sep-14-2018.md

 ---
-title: Stacks played the Circle Bar
+title: The Stacks played the Circle Bar.
 date: 2018-09-14T21:00:00.000Z
 summary: "link to (excellent) Bandcamp recording in post"
 excerpt: "link to (excellent) Bandcamp recording in post"